- Study Guides

 Thank you for your interest in submitting to the Bellevue Literary Review.
-We are currently closed to submissions.
 We will reopen to submissions on September 1st and look forward to reading your work at that time.

 In the meantime, please see our guidelines below, and explore the website to read samples from each issue, roundtable discussions with authors, editors' picks, and more.